Tuqi King: Social function

-The Left Wise Prince belonged to the Chanyu clan, and in accordance with the lateral succession order, was an heir apparent to the reigning Chanyu; on the death of the reigning Chanyu, he was raised to the throne, and every member in the hierarchy of the Left Wing advanced one step up.
+The Left Wise Prince belonged to the chanyu's clan, and in accordance with the lateral succession order, was an heir apparent to the reigning chanyu; on the death of the reigning chanyu, he was raised to the throne, and every member in the hierarchy of the Left Wing advanced one step up.
 Unlike the Left Wing, the members of the Right Wing belonged to the Khatun clan Huyan or later Xubu, were traditionally not eligible for the throne, and could be raised to the throne only as a result of a court coup.
 Accordingly, the Left Wise Prince commanded a larger contingent of the army, and during military actions in the absence of the Chanyu held a post of a Supreme Commander.
-Unlike the Right Wing Wise Prince, who held a position akin to a Supreme Judge and Prime Minister, and was involved in the daily rule of the country, the Left Wise Prince was detached from the daily operations, and his prime function during war and peace was a control of the army.
+Unlike the Right Wing Wise Prince, who held a position akin to a supreme judge and prime minister, and was involved in the daily rule of the country, the Left Wise Prince was detached from the daily operations, and his main function was to control the army.
 Being a Luanti by birth, with a Suibi Khatun mother, the Left Wise Prince was always a prime target for his younger siblings with the same pedigree.
-Both Left and Right Wise Princes were fairly autonomous in their actions, had a right to appoint their subordinates at their will, were free to conduct their own local wars and retaliatory raids, and were in charge of the various tribes assigned to their respective Wings.
+Both Left and Right Wise Princes were fairly autonomous in their actions, had a right to appoint their subordinates, were free to conduct their own local wars and retaliatory raids, and were in charge of the various tribes assigned to their respective wings.
 The two dynastic clans formed a permanent dynastic union of the state, ensuring its stability, and being an object of political games by their southern neighbour.
-Suggestion for the establishment of the Tuqi King from the ruler of the Xiongnu is currently unknown.
-Speculation stated, it might be kept an watchful eye on the Donghu tribe for trying to reclaimed back their land or rebellion after submitting to Chanyu and becoming a vassal for over eight decade after losing the battle during the chaos of China.
-Until Huo Qubing defeated the Nomadic Worthy Prince of the east, Xianbei, the successor of the Donghu people was able to reclaimed back their own land and break apart from Xiongnu to establish their own confederacy to declared independent.
+The reason for the establishment of the Tuqi King by the ruler of the Xiongnu is currently unknown.
+It might been to keep a watchful eye on the Donghu tribe in case they tried to reclaim their land or rebel after having submitting to the chanyu and becoming a vassal for over eight decades.
+Until Huo Qubing defeated the Nomadic Worthy Prince of the East, Xianbei, the successor of the Donghu people was able to reclaimed back their own land and break apart from Xiongnu to establish their own confederacy to declared independence.